sebastien-yoobic/phaser-stencil-angular/README.md

 `npm run serve` will build the stencil components in the assets of the angular project, copy the asset of the game from stencil to angular and launch the angular project.

+##### PS: you may need to install angular-cli globaly first or change the package.json at the ng command call

 ### Informations

 Phaser 2.6.2 is used for the moment, next step is to go to Phaser 3.2.0